jackdgerrard/mean/README.md

 Submit the source code of the game through Blackboard.
 You need to give a quick presentation on your final product.

+## security considerations

+This app uses bcryptjs to ecncrypt user's passwords.

 ## running the application

 > install middleware and dependancies.